Small gauge transformations and universal geometry in heterotic theories: First order universal geometry and gauge transformations

 \section{First order universal geometry and gauge transformations}

 In the previous section we gauge-fixed and used the equations of motion to isolate the physical degrees of freedom.
-In this section, we put this into the context of the universal geometry constructed in \citeMUG.
-We will find that a small transformations correspond to a first order deformation of a connection on the moduli space.
-This means that the the choice of connection on $M$ corresponds to a choice of gauge.
-This makes sense: neither the connection on $M$ nor the choice of gauge are physical quantities and so should not enter the physical theory.
+In this section, we put this into the context of the universal geometry constructed in \cite{Candelas:2016usb, Candelas:2018lib}.
+We will find that a small transformation corresponds to deforming a~connection on the moduli space.
+This means that the choice of connection on~$M$ corresponds to a~choice of gauge.
+This makes sense: neither the connection on~$M$ nor the choice of gauge are physical and so should not enter the physical theory.

 So far we have not been too detailed about parameter space derivatives.
-They are needed for general covariance of the theory as symmetries can depend on coordinates of $X$ but also on parameters.
+They are needed for general covariance of the theory as symmetries can depend on coordinates of~$X$ but also on parameters.